 If all of the personal property formerly in your possession was removed from the assessing unit before December 31, you must notify the local assessor at once, in writing by submitting a completed Form 632 on or before the statutory due date (February 20), in order to change the records accordingly.

 More information can be found here: Personal Property FAQs.

 Small Business Property Tax Exemption Claim (Form 5076) – under the authority of MCL 211.9o

 The State of Michigan offers an exemption for business owners with eligible personal property that falls below a certain True Cash Value threshold.
-Beginning in 2023, Public Act 150 of 2021 amended Michigan law to increase the true cash value threshold of personal property to $180,000.
+Beginning in 2023, Public Act 150 of 2021 amended Michigan law to increase the true cash value threshold of personal property.
 An owner of eligible personal property may file the affidavit (Form 5076) and claim the exemption only if the combined True Cash Value of all industrial and commercial personal property owned by, leased by, or in the possession of the owner, as of December 31 each year, totals less than $180,000 in the local tax collecting unit.
-The form must be filed no later than February 22, 2023 (postmark is acceptable for this form), and late filed forms may be filed directly with the 2023 March Board of Review.
+The form must be filed no later than February 20 (postmark is acceptable for this form), and late filed forms may be filed directly with the March Board of Review.